What if You're not Feeling the Pain

 Steve Jobs said that “it wasn’t the consumers’ job to know what they want”.
 We got the iPhone, iPod and iTunes.

-While not suggesting that Robin Road is comparable to Ford or Apple, the ability that we have to significantly improve the speed and ease of access to required information is transformational.
+While not suggesting that Robin Road is comparable to Ford or Apple, the ability that we have to significantly improve the speed and ease to access required information is transformational.

 Most ‘new’ ideas are not really new, but better revisions of existing ideas; bringing components together in a slightly different way that changes the overall presentation – and therefore definition - of the product.

-The reason people don’t ‘feel pain’ when it comes to the presentation of their information (via websites, email marketing, social media and video platforms) is that they tend to conceptualise the technological future only as ‘a fancier version of the present’; and therefore not decidedly different to what they are already doing.
+The reason people don’t ‘feel pain’ when it comes to the usual presentation of their information is that they tend to conceptualise the technological future only as ‘a fancier version of the present’; and therefore not decidedly different to what they are already doing.

-Until they experience Robin Road; where they see the positive difference that it makes and the benefits that it brings.
+Until they experience Robin Road; where they see the positive difference that we make and the benefits that we bring.